thaihoangduylinh/mangotube8.1/README.md

 - Bugs I know about that will be fixed next update, rewind/backwards has some audio issues (not super hard to fix I know why just gotta sync em up), some places video IDs don't save to storage, rarely on startup the recommended page doesn't load, not a bug but not no background audio support for now (It is hard to do for me).

-- Please report bugs in issues not on discord.
+- Please report bugs in issues not ONLY on a discord server.

 - Please don't have a list of a feature requsts, make one 'issue' for each, and please do not go overboard in feature requsts (I am not going to add TV playback or whatever THAT WOULD BE A LOT OF WORK AND LIKE IDK IF IT IS EVEN POSSIBLE).